vinitknaik/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by UpGrad and IITB EPGP Program.
+- This project was inspired by UpGrad and IIITB EPGP Program.
 - Thanks to my colleague Rashmi Nivaragi for your help.